3. UNIX primer

 Important

 Special characters are used by bash and have an alternative, non-literal meaning.
-For example, a white space is one such special characters and can be represented by:
+For example, a white space is one such special character and can be represented by:

 space